jeffrom/logd/WORK.md

 - [ ] audit / fix int types, such as batch size (should be int, not uint64)
 - [ ] simple replication, scanner failover
 - [ ] config validation
-- [ ] send config to new connections so it can be validated
-  - probably better to have client ask for it
 - [ ] `testhelper/mock_server.go` has some race condition problems. probably
       has to do with the closing connection stuff
 - [ ] verify batches in the connection goroutine to better leverage multiple